 In fact, most QR code campaigns fail because they don’t lead users to an engaging and interactive experience.
-Rather than static nutritional information, McDonald’s could have leveraged the opportunity to create an interactive nutritional calculator, which many other fast food restaurants offer.
+Rather than static nutritional information, McDonald’s could have leveraged the opportunity send users to their interactive nutritional calculator.
 They could then have used the QR code campaign to drive users to a truly engaging experience (one which users would have undoubtedly wanted to use again.)
 Other brands have embraced this concept and integrated QR codes into their marketing campaigns to both drive brand engagement and increase brand awareness.

 Other brands beyond the food and beverage industry have also utilized QR codes well in marketing campaigns.
-During last year’s New York Fashion Week L’Oreal put QR codes in taxi to lead users to a website featuring how-to videos featuring Yves Saint Laurent and Lancôme beauty products.
+During New York Fashion Week in 2012, L’Oreal put QR codes in taxis to lead users to a website featuring how-to videos featuring Yves Saint Laurent and Lancôme beauty products.
 Additionally, users could buy products from the website.
-The QR code campaign, which was only executed for five days, was effectively designed and placed where a majority of their target demographic was guaranteed to see it – and it worked.
+The QR code campaign, which was only executed for five days, was effectively designed and placed where a majority of their target demographic was guaranteed to see it, and it worked.
 L’Oreal reported a 7% overall purchase conversion rate from the QR codes, and downloads of the app increased by approximately 80%.

 L’Oreal and Heinz are two great examples of using QR codes to drive conversions and increase brand awareness.
 As an advertiser you should always be thinking about the needs of the user when you create a campaign, but even before that you need to ask one simple question.
 What is the benefit of the marketing campaign for your brand?
 Unless the ultimate goal of the campaign is to drive conversions — or at the very least increase brand awareness — you should reconsider the campaign.
 This is a lesson that even a major brand like McDonald’s could afford to learn when it comes to rolling out QR code campaigns.